mnsina/CME-Futures/README.md

 # CME - Commodity Futures
-This app was developed to analyse commodity futures prices by creating a continous curve based on the most actively traded contracts.
-The continous curve shows the real settlement prices of each contract (not forward/backward adjustments), but daily returns are calculated taking into account their roll date.
+This app was developed to analyse commodity futures prices by creating a continuous curve based on the most actively traded contracts.
+The continuous curve shows the real settlement prices of each contract (not forward/backward adjustments), but daily returns are calculated considering their roll date.

 To login to the app please register in the sidebar panel or use:
 - User: user1@uc.cl